List of The Fosters characters: Stef Adams Foster

-Stefanie "Stef" Marie Adams Foster (season 1–present) is a police officer.
+Stefanie "Stef" Marie Adams Foster (seasons 1–5) is a police officer.
 She and Mike Foster, her partner at work, are Brandon's biological parents.
 They divorced shortly after Stef met Lena and realized she's a lesbian and wanted to be with her.
 In a flashback in episode 9, when she first met the twins, it is shown that she has a very caring nature despite her tough appearance.
 At the end of episode 1x10, Stef and Lena are officially married, legally cementing their long-term union of ten years.
 Stef is very strong and tough, but is also very funny and loving.
 Callie initially doesn't feel comfortable around her due to her position as a cop, but gradually forms a close bond with her.
 While Stef likes to act tough around everyone, especially Lena, it is shown that she cares a great deal about her wife and family, although she won't hesitate to discipline her kids if need be.